Can Fine-Tuning Erase Your Edits? On the Fragile Coexistence of Knowledge Editing and Adaptation: Why Editing is Fragile to Subsequent Fine-tuning

-\paragraph{Directional similarity} To further characterise how fine-tuning interacts with the directions introduced by editing, we compute the cosine similarity between the \emph{editing direction} and the \emph{fine-tuning direction} in activation space.
-We first define the layer-wise displacement vectors using Equ.~\ref{eq:actsps_dir1}.
-We then compute the layer-wise directional similarity by averaging similarities for single prompts $x$ ($x \in \mathcal{X}$) at layer $\ell$, as shown in Equ.~\ref{eq:actsps_dir1} ($\varepsilon\!=\!10^{-8}$ is used to prevent division by zero):
+To further characterize how fine-tuning interacts with KE regarding directions in representative space, we quantify the alignment between activation displacements induced by KE and by subsequent FT via computing the cosine similarity between activation displacements of $M_\text{ed}$ and $M_\text{ed\_ft}$ using the same prompt set \(\mathcal{X}\) above.
+We first define the layer‑wise displacement vector as the difference between the activations of a model and its un-edited/fine-tuned counterparts.
+Accordingly, the displacement vectors of {{$M_\text{ed}$}}, {{$M_\text{ft}$}} and {{$M_\text{ed\_ft}$}} are denoted by \(\Delta^{\text{ed}}_\ell(x)\), \(\Delta^{\text{ft}}_\ell(x)\) and \(\Delta^{\text{ed\_ft}}_\ell(x)\) respectively, as given in Eqn.~\ref{eq:actsps_dir1}.
+We then compute the layer-wise directional similarity by averaging similarities of all prompts in $\mathcal{X}$ at layer $\ell$, as shown in Equ.~\ref{eq:actsps_dir1} ($\varepsilon\!=\!10^{-8}$ is used to prevent division by zero):

 {

 }